-A critical assessment of the nature of the delinquency problem, major sociological causes, and the implications for control and administration of justice.
+A course that focuses on study of deviant behavior by legal minors in contemporary society; factors and conditions contributing to delinquency; control and treatment of offenders and programs for prevention.
+It is a critical assessment of the nature of the delinquency problem, major sociological causes, and the implications for control and administration of justice for juveniles.
 (3 hrs)